Mahdi Elmandjra: Career

 He was president of the World Futures Studies Federation and of Futuribles International as well as the founding president of the Moroccan Association of Future Studies and the Moroccan Organization of Human Rights.

 He is a member of the African Academy of Sciences and of the Academy of the Kingdom of Morocco.
-He has been a visiting professor to Tokyo University (1998) and a visiting scholar of the Japanese Society for the Promotion of Science (JSPS) at the Tokyo Keizai University (1999).
+He has been a visiting professor to Tokyo University (1998) and a visiting scholar of the Japan Society for the Promotion of Science (JSPS) at the Tokyo Keizai University (1999).

 He gave his name to the Mahdi Elmandjra prize for the quality of education awarded by the AMAQUEN Institute to several institutions, in his presence, including Mundiapolis University, the ESIG Group and the ISCAE Group.